eristow/recipe_helper/README.md

 ## TODO:

-- [ ] Remove boilerplate from Vite template
 - [ ] Extract recipe CRUD functions to a service
 - [ ] Convert recipes output to a table component
   - [ ] Add buttons for edit and delete to table